scilus/dmri-explorer/README.md

 ### Building the application
+The application is tested on both `Ubuntu 20.04` and `Windows 10`.

+#### On Linux
-The build the program, run the following commands from the project root directory:
+To build the program, run the following commands from the project root directory:
 ```
 mkdir build
 cd build